ValHook/Translatr/README.md

   - Russian
   - Japanese
   - Chinese

-To add a shortuct to a the languages you want, go to *System Preferences > Keyboard > Shortcuts > Services*.
+To add configure shortuctq for the languages you want, go to *System Preferences > Keyboard > Shortcuts > Services*.
 From this panel you may also disable translation services for the languages you do not want.

 ##Installation